 “That” Junk Draw

-We all have one of the draws right?
+We all have one of these draws right?
 Filled with random cords, paperwork and other miscellaneous assortments!

 Well now is a good time to sort through it and work out what you need to keep and what can go.

-I also go through and make sure everything is paid, or scheduled or deal with (for example, contesting a fine haha).
+I also go through and make sure everything is paid, scheduled or dealt with (for example, contesting a fine haha).
 I also use it as a good reminder to possibly change providers, get a lower rate or better deal or even cancel a service we don’t need.

 For anything I do need to keep, I have folders with separators all labelled.
 These are an annual thing so I can refer to them when needed, or provide documents to my accountant as needed!

-If you don’t have, buy yourself a hole punch, some 2 clip folders (3 is fucking annoying don’t do it to yourself) and a label maker.
+If you don’t have one, buy yourself a hole punch, some 2 clip folders (3 is fucking annoying don’t do it to yourself) and a label maker.